-The Overview page displays details about the selected CockroachDB Serverless (beta) cluster:
+The Overview page displays details about the selected CockroachDB Serverless cluster:

-- The Cluster settings section, including Cloud provider, Plan type, and Region
+- The Cluster settings section, including Cloud provider, Plan type, and Regions

-- The Usage this month section, including the Spend limit, Storage, and Request Units
+- The Usage this month section, including the Resource limits, Storage, and Request Units

 - The cluster's Current activity